 For more caregiver tips

-Visit us at
+Visit us at:

 www.alzoc.org/resources

-- Ask the doctor for medication.
-If the person is extremely anxious and acting out, a prescription to relax your loved one may make the trip easier for both of you. - Although rare, some doctors make home visits.
+Although rare, some doctors make home visits.
 If not the doctor, a nurse practitioner or visiting nurse service may be able to do an assessment and report to the physician- as long as your loved one's problems are not emergencies.